andommar/dwpSocialWeb/README.md

 ## Comments page

-- When page has a lot of comments it.
-Page starts displaying from the bottom
+- When page has a lot of comments in it page starts displaying from the bottom